-Like many respiratory based viruses, new research suggests that smoking can influence the spread of COVID-19.
+Like many respiratory-based viruses, new research suggests that smoking can influence the spread of COVID-19.

-The Origin of the COVID-19
+The Origin of COVID-19

 Our Body’s Response